ekim573/battleship_game/README.md

   * Start the game
   * Using the mouse, the player will choose certain grids on the screen
   * Track down which grids are chosen
-  * If miss, add the miss_image with miss_sound
+  * Miss: miss_image, miss_sound
-  * If hit, add the hit_image and hit_sound
+  * Hit: hit_image, hit_sound, +1 points
+  * If ship is sunk: ship image appears, +5 points
   * When ammo=0, change game status to end
 * end()
   * End the game by updating game state
-  * When the ends, the screen will move to the game over sreen
+  * When the ends, the screen will display to game over screen
   * Show the total score
-  * The game will exit automatically
+  * The game will quit automatically

 ## Testing
-* Install pygame
+* Install pygame (pip install pygame)
 * Download battleship_images and sound file
 * Change file path according to your file path of where battleship_images and sound file is located
 * Start of the game, there should be a start screen with information about the game and a start button